2dof/esp_control/README.md

 *DOCUMENTATION*
   - [x] Project architecture and algorithms description (doc) - not public
-  - [ ] micropython usage documentation
+  - [#] micropython usage documentation

 **IMPLEMENTATION**

-  - [x] Python implementation ( coded based on classes), :exclamation: - not public
+  - [x] Python implementation ( code based on classes), :exclamation: - not public
   - [x] Micropython implementation (code based on structures)  :exclamation: → IN PROGRESS (actually not public)
   - [ ] C implementation (code based on structures)   :exclamation: → IN PROGRESS (actually not public)